-To qualify for Social Security Disability (SSD) and Supplemental Security Income (SSI) benefits, certain medical and non-medical requirements must be met.
+To qualify for Social Security Disability (SSDI) or Supplemental Security Income (SSI) benefits, certain medical and non-medical requirements must be met.

 A person must have a medically-determinable impairment (or combination of impairments) that prevents them from performing substantial gainful activity.
 The Social Security Administration must consider all of a person’s medical conditions, both physical and mental, when determining whether a person can work.

 Anyone who is incapable of performing full-time employment due to a severe medical condition may meet the medical eligibility requirements for SSD and SSDI.

 A person must also have worked long enough to have acquired a sufficient number “credits” to be eligible for benefits.

 For Supplemental Security Income, a person must be eligible financially and must not have income, assets or resources above a certain monetary level.
 Children can also qualify for Supplemental Security Income benefits depending upon parental income.

 Therefore, it is necessary to establish a relationship with a primary care physician to establish the parameters of your disability.
 Otherwise, you’ll be denied benefits based on a lack of proof that the disability exists.

 To begin the application process, you can start filling out an application online, or you can meet with your local social security office to fill out an application.
 The process can be daunting, especially for those who are dealing with multiple disabilities, anxiety, depression or problems with cognition.
 Most find it necessary to work with an attorney after receiving an initial denial.